 About Barry

-"My life has shown me that past or current circumstances do not have to dictate your future opportunities and destinations; it has been my life's work to spread that message to those who believe otherwise".
+"My life has shown me that past or current circumstances do not have to dictate your future opportunities, destinations, and happiness; it has been my life’s work to spread this aspirational message to those who believe otherwise.

 Summary